aurelia-v-grid/vGrid/README.md

 .plugin("vGrid/plugin");
 ```

-todo, show more when Ive renamed a few tings
+* todo, show more when Ive renamed a few tings/ and cleaned up more

-< v-grid > attributes:

-v-collection
-grid-context
-current-entity
 ### < v-grid > attributes:
 * v-current-entity
 * v-grid-context